 |Below $2,000||2.5% (capped at $125)||1.5% (capped at $70)|

-To take full advantage of the HSBC Advance Credit Card, you will need to become an HSBC Advance member.
-The 3.5% cashback is in our opinion generous enough to justify opening an HSBC Advance account if you’re going to make this one of your main cards.
+To take full advantage of the HSBC Advance Credit Card, you will need to have a HSBC Everyday Global account.
+The 3.5% cashback, in our opinion, is generous enough to justify opening an HSBC Everyday Global account if you’re going to make this one of your main cards.
+Do note that you need to deposit fresh funds to that account via salary crediting, or inward bank transfers from non-HSBC bank accounts (min. $2,000 for HSBC Personal Banking customers, and $5,000 for HSBC Premier and Jade customers).

-If opening an HSBC Advance account makes sense for you, this is a very good card to have on hand because there’s a perpetual fee waiver for members, and there’s no minimum spending requirement.
+If opening an HSBC Everyday Global account makes sense for you, this is a very good card to have on hand because there’s no minimum spending requirement.

-Unfortunately, for those who aren’t HSBC Advance account holders and don’t intend to sign up anytime soon, the card isn’t that great due to the high $2,000 minimum spending requirement in order to get 2.5% rebates.
+Unfortunately, for those who aren’t HSBC Everyday Global account holders and don’t intend to sign up anytime soon, the card isn’t that great due to the high $2,000 minimum spending requirement in order to get 2.5% rebates.
 If you don’t meet it, you get a rather measly 1.5% cashback.

 Who should use the HSBC Advance Credit Card?